bukolaotes/CUSTOMER-SUBSCRIPTION-SERVICE-ANALYSIS/README.md

 - Canceled: Indicates whether a customer has canceled their subscription (True/False).

-Data Cleaning: Duplicates were removed from the table
+ 3. ### Data Cleaning/Prepearation

+      1. Removed duplicate rows .
+      2.	standardized product names for consistent analysis across the dataset

-3. Methodology
+4. Methodology

 Segmentation Criteria: The customers were segmented based on several criteria: